Rajpratik71/docfish/README.md

 and then generate the `metadata.xml` by going to `https://doc.fish/saml.xml`.
 Usually institutions have different portals for submitting metadata / getting information about SAML, for Stanford the information is via the [SAML SP Service Provider Database](https://spdb.stanford.edu/).

+### Pubmed ID Cache
+To make the searches more in sync with your particular datastore, it makes sense to cache the ids in your database, and only present articles to uses that are present.
+Toward this aim, you should run [this script](scripts/generate_pubmed_cache.py) inside your instance to generate the first cache.
+It's not required, but helpful.

 ### Google Storage CORS
 If you are creating your own bucket, you will need to use gsutil to set up CORS, with an example (for doc.fish domain) provided in [scripts/google_cloud_storage_cors.json](scripts/google_cloud_storage_cors.json).
 You would run as follows: